Real moduli space of stable rational curves revised: Rational homotopy type of

+It follows that the quadratic algebra $(\TwoPois_{d}(n))^{\dual}$ and its quadratic dual Lie algebra $\todd_d(n)$ are Koszul for all $d$ and all $n$. \end{corollary} \begin{proof} Thanks to Theorem~\ref{thm::H:Graphsodd} we know that the cohomology of the Chevalley-Eilenberg complex of $\ICGod{d+1}(n)$ is isomorphic to the quadratic commutative algebra $(\TwoPois_{d}(n))^{\dual}$.
+What follows, that $\ICGod{d+1}(n)$ computes the Harrison cohomology of the latter quadratic algebra and coincides with the primitive elements in the extension groups of the algebra $(\TwoPois_{d}(n))^{\dual}$.
+In particular, the basics of Koszul theory predicts that if the cohomology are concentrated in a unique given degree then the considered algebra is Koszul and its graded components are equal to graded components of the quadratic dual algebra.
+What follows that the cohomology of $\ICGod{d+1}(n)$ is equal to $\todd_{d}(n)$ and the latter quadratic Lie algebra is Koszul.

-Recall, that thanks to Lemma~\ref{lem::odd::trivalent} we know that all internal vertices of an odd graph $\Gamma\in\ICGod{d}$ are at least trivalent.
-We know that the homological grading and the internal grading of the Lie algebra $\todd_d(n)$ differ by linear transformation.
-Thanks to the Koszul duality theory and comparison between quadratic dual and Koszul dual algebras mentioned in the proof of Lemma~\ref{lm::todd::H:ICG} we know that any nontrivial higher Lie bracket on $H^{\udot}(\ICGod{d+1})$ will be of wrong homological grading.
-Thus, in order to show that the map $\psi:\todd_{d}\rightarrow H^{\udot}(\ICGod{d+1})$ is an isomorphism it is enough to prove the following key result. \begin{lemma} All non-trivial cohomology classes in $\ICGod{d}$ can be represented by linear combinations of internally trivalent trees. \end{lemma} The proof is based on a collection of consecutive spectral sequence arguments such that the associated graded differential for each particular spectral sequence is the edge contraction that does not brake certain symmetries defined combinatorially in terms of graphs.
-Maschke's theorem is the key argument that helps in this type of computations.
+The verification of the quasi-isomorphism property of~\eqref{eq::trunc::quasi-iso} repeats the standard one suggested in~\cite{Severa_Willwacher} for~\eqref{eq::trunc::i}. \end{proof} Let us start to explain the most technical part of this paper which is necessary for the proof of Theorem~\ref{thm::HICG}.
+We will prove a generalization suggested in Lemma~\ref{lem::extS::trivalent} whose proof is based on a collection of consecutive spectral sequence arguments such that the associated graded differential for each particular spectral sequence is the edge contraction that does not break certain symmetries defined combinatorially in terms of graphs.
+Maschke's theorem is one of the key argument that helps us to provide inductive arguments in this type of computation.

-\begin{remark} For each given pair of integers $n\geq 1$ and $l\geq 0$ the number of graphs in $\ICGod{d}(n)$ with a given loop order $l$ is finite.
-Consequently all spectral sequences we are dealing with converge because all complexes are splitted to the direct sums of finite dimensional ones. \end{remark}
+\begin{remark} For each given pair of integers $n\geq 1$ and $m\geq 0$ the graded component $\ICGod{d}(n)_{(m)}$ spanned by graphs with a given complexity $m=\#(\text{edges})-\#(\text{int. vertices})$ is finite because the number of such graphs is finite.
+Consequently, all spectral sequences we are dealing with converge because all complexes split into direct sums of finite-dimensional ones. \end{remark}